Best curry puff stalls in Singapore

 Image credit: @carylynlow

 Give Tip Top a chance if you haven’t, because it’s definitely worth a shot.
-Prepare to be wowed by their Nyonya Beef Rendang Puff ($2).
+Prepare to be wowed by their Nyonya Beef Rendang Puff ($2.30).
 The puffs are deep-fried till golden brown perfection and yet it is not too greasy.
 Bite into its crispy shell and you’ll be greeted with chunks of beef simmered in luscious rendang gravy, making it very tender and well-seasoned.
-Besides that, they also sell Impossible Puff ($2.20), which uses the plant-based meat substitute as the filling.
+Besides that, they also sell old-school Chicken Curry Puffs ($2.30) and Sardine Puffs ($1.90).